dylen400mh/YourEssentials/README.md

 # Ecommerce Shopping Cart

 This project is a react-based ecommerce website currently under development.
-It consists of a home page and shopping page, allowing users to explore products and add them to their cart.
+It will consist of a home page and shopping page, allowing users to explore products and add them to their cart.

 ## Table of Contents
 - [Features](#features)